yuanbaoyaoyao/HelloDialog-go/README.md

 # HelloDialog-go
-The project of 'HelloDialog' introduction pages' back end.
+The back end of the introduction page of the HelloDialog project